DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 > [!profile]+ **Wensencia, Swamp Witch**
 > Wensencia, like Baba Lysaga’s five other current students, viewed Strahd’s revival as the coming of a dark messiah, and sought out the swamp witch at the advice of Strahd’s vampiric bride, Ludmilla Vilisevic.
 She should make the players feel irritated, uncomfortable, intrigued, and insulted, and most often feels annoyed, disinterested, curious, thoughtful, smug, or melancholy.

-If the players previously encountered her in [[Arc J - The Walls of Krezk]], Wensencia greets them with muted surprise and annoyance.
+If the players previously encountered her in [[Arc I - The Walls of Krezk]], Wensencia greets them with muted surprise and annoyance.
 Wensencia can share the following information with the players, but only if specifically asked:

 * She is Wensencia, a student of Mother Lysaga of Berez.
 (If the players refer to Baba Lysaga as "the swamp witch," Wensencia sneers and instructs them to "refer to Mother Lysaga with respect").
 * She was out by the eastern shore of the Luna River picking mandrake roots (as alchemical ingredients) when she found the corpse of a **dire wolf**, evidently killed by a dire elk.
-Fascinated by the rare prospect of finding a whole, fresh dire wolf corpse, she reanimated it and set off to track down its killer, hopeful that the elk might still in the vicinity.
+Fascinated by the rare prospect of finding a whole, fresh dire wolf corpse, she reanimated it and set off to track down its killer, hopeful that the elk might still be in the vicinity.

 Wensencia intends to harvest the dire elk's antlers, heart, and liver for use in Baba Lysaga's alchemical potions and spellwork.
 Upon arriving, she dismounts her undead dire wolf, grasps her rusted knife more firmly in her gloved hand, and approaches the elk, instructing the players to step away if they're standing in its vicinity.
 As she does, the raven caws desperately, fluttering its wings and clacking its beak in obvious distress.